Resume, Cover Letter, Jobs, Interview and Career Tips

 Your summary should give a brief overview of your most significant work experiences, skills, and qualifications.
 For more on how to write a summary, see these tips.
 Lead with the number of years you've spent as a writer, if this is your strong point, or your journalism degree if you have one.
 Include any specialized areas you have written about, from legal writing to gaming.

 If you lack professional experience, use an objective, which states your career aspirations and recounts some of your best skills.
 For example, you could state your passion for writing or how you’re an avid researcher.
 In both cases, make sure to address requirements from the job description (“multitasking” or “works creatively within brand guidelines”), honing in on relevant keywords.
+You can also consider adding humor to your objective as it might seem like a great way to show your personality, but you need to weigh the pros and cons of funny resumes.

 Skills